Huawei-Spark/Spark-SQL-on-HBase/examples/spark-hbase-demo3.md

-## Similar to demo 1, but with larger sample file
+## Example 3: Similar to example 1, but with larger sample file
 In this example, we create a new SparkSQL table and map it to a new HBase table with multiple column in rowkey.

 (2) Create table in SparkSQL and in HBase